 When you work together as a team, you can accomplish so much more than you can by yourself.
 There’s no better example of this than getting in a dragon boat and working with your fellow paddlers to propel the boat forward.
 If everyone is paddling at their own speed and with their own technique, the boat will not move very quickly.
 It’s only when everyone is paddling at the same rate, with a synchronized stroke, that the boat performs like an efficient machine.
 This example of teamwork can be applied to many different scenarios in the workplace and other areas of life.
 The BDBC coaches are happy to work with your group to get them into a dragon boat, go over the stroke, and help them perform in unison.
 The lessons learned are invaluable, and you might even have a lot of fun along the way!

-Please use the “Contact Us” form at the bottom of this page to learn more about team building rates and scheduling.
+Check out our Team Building page here to learn more about team building rates and scheduling.

 BREAST CANCER SURVIVORS